Allwrightben/harts-beauty-treatments/README.md

 - ### Frameworks and libraries:

     + [Django](https://www.djangoproject.com/): python framework used to create all the logic.
+    + [Bootstrap](https://getbootstrap.com/): Python library was used to style the html.

 - ### Databases:
     + [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/): The database used to store all the data.